 Legal Translators vs. Legal Interpreters.

-Many people, including lawyers and judges, use the terms “translator” and “interpreter” interchangeably.
+Multilingual litigation translation services play an important role in the practice of law.
+Many people, including lawyers and judges, often use the terms “translator” and “interpreter” interchangeably.
 However, there is actually a distinct difference between these two professions.
 Legal Interpreters translate and interpret oral communication while Legal Document Translators work with written texts translating foreign-language documents into English and vice-versa.
-Civil litigation lawyers should be aware of these distinctions as they will inevitably encounter the need for an interpreter and/or a translator at some point in their career if they have not already.
+Civil litigation lawyers should be aware of these distinctions as they will inevitably encounter the need for a legal interpreter and/or a legal translator at some point in their career if they have not already.
 Lawyers handling cases involving multilingual documents and witnesses will especially need to familiarize themselves with the key differences between translators and interpreters in order to save time, money, and embarrassment.
 In complex cases involving foreign languages, Translators should work primarily on reviewing foreign-language documents during e-discovery and on foreign-language documents necessary for deposition and trial exhibits while Interpreters should focus on interpreting oral communication both before and during depositions of non-English-speaking witnesses.

 The Value of Professional Legal Interpreters.